ExperimentsHNL/popper-design/tech_spec.md

 It's important, even as **Popper** grows, to maintain a single line of communication between the development team and the **Project Manager**, who's in charge of communicating functional specs and aggregating information from many different sources, including: other non-developers, clients and advisors.

 #### Process
 1. A feature is brainstormed, either by a developer or a non-developer.
-2. Feature creator clones and branches the popper-feature repository and commits all notes, drawings or other informal documents.
+2. Feature creator clones and branches the popper-feature repository and commits all notes, drawings or other informal documents to a new folder.
 3. Feature creator writes a [functional spec](http://www.mojofat.com/tutorial/) and commits it to the repository branch.
 4. Feature creator hands off the spec to the **Project Manager**, who adds it to the Product Backlog.
 5. **Project Manager** assigns the feature to a developer(s).  **Developer** should only be assigned one feature at a time.